vmware-tanzu/velero-plugin-for-aws/README.md

-# Run Velero on AWS
+# Velero plugins for AWS

+## Overview

+This repository contains these plugins to support running Velero on AWS:

+- An object store plugin for persisting and retrieving backups on AWS S3.
+Content of backup is log files, warning/error files, restore logs.

+- A volume snapshotter plugin for creating snapshots from volumes (during a backup) and volumes from snapshots (during a restore) on AWS EBS.

+## Setup

 To set up Velero on AWS, you:

-* Download an official release of Velero
-* Create your S3 bucket
+* [Create an S3 bucket][1]
-* Create an AWS IAM user for Velero
+* [Set permissions for Velero][2]
+* [Install and run Velero][3]
-* Install the server
+* [Migration][5]

-If you do not have the `aws` CLI locally installed, follow the [user guide][5] to set it up.
+If you do not have the `aws` CLI locally installed, follow the [user guide][6] to set it up.

-## Download Velero

-1. Download the [latest official release's](https://github.com/vmware-tanzu/velero/releases) tarball for your client platform.

-    _We strongly recommend that you use an [official release](https://github.com/vmware-tanzu/velero/releases) of Velero.
-The tarballs for each release contain the `velero` command-line client.
-The code in the master branch of the Velero repository is under active development and is not guaranteed to be stable!_

-2. Extract the tarball:

-    ```
-    tar -xvf <RELEASE-TARBALL-NAME>.tar.gz -C /dir/to/extract/to
-    ```

-    We'll refer to the directory you extracted to as the "Velero directory" in subsequent steps.

-3. Move the `velero` binary from the Velero directory to somewhere in your PATH.

 ## Create S3 bucket

-Velero requires an object storage bucket to store backups in, preferrably unique to a single Kubernetes cluster (see the [FAQ][20] for more details).
+Velero requires an object storage bucket to store backups in, preferably unique to a single Kubernetes cluster (see the [FAQ][11] for more details).
 Create an S3 bucket, replacing placeholders appropriately:

 ```bash
 BUCKET=<YOUR_BUCKET>